- Summer schools 2018

 Rooms are available as single occupancy, with modern en-suite shower facilities.
 You will be housed in the newly built The Vale Village – Chamberlain Tower (Chamberlain, 37 Church Road, Birmingham, B15 3AS), which is within a 25-minute walking distance to the main University venue.
 Further details will be sent closer to the event.

-If you will be arriving on the 18th July and require accommodation, please click here to book directly with the University of Birmingham.
-If you book the extra night, you will keep the same room for the duration of your stay.
+If you book the extra night, we will make sure you keep the same room for the all length of your stay.

 Birmingham University, The Great Hall, Aston Webb Building, University of Birmingham, Edgbaston, Birmingham, B15 2TT

 Arriving by car: